PhilAndrew/betweenrgb/README.md

 You may need to use Gradle or Ant or Maven to build and run.
 I assume you can make that work.

 If there are multiple values for the solution of a problem then maybe one way to solve it is to return a function which can tell if a RGB is within the solution space.
-A fitness function.
+So your method could return a method, a Function<>.
+Also return one solution.